 In 2014 one of our members heard about a project from Trust In Education to knit hats and socks for new babies in Afghanistan, which has one of the highest infant mortality rates in the world.
 Many of those deaths can be prevented by providing warm wool hats and socks for the babies.

 The project spoke to our Outreach Committee, which took it on.
-The knitting group meets once or twice a month to knit hats (just hats, not socks currently).
+The knitting group meets twice a month to knit hats (just hats, not socks currently).
 All of the hats are made of 100% wool for warmth in the extreme cold.

 When our partner in mission, Katherine Parker, UMC missionary to Nepal, visited us in May 2016, we gave her 75 hats to deliver when she returned to Nepal.